ikraamg/ikraamg.github.io/Readme.md

 # Ikraam Ghoor Portfolio

-- This site is a community-driven short-story sharing site that allows users to write and upvote their favourite stories.
+- This site is a demonstration of my resume and porfolio.

-## Live Demo and Presentation
+## Live Demo

-- The project was deployed on Heroku: [Live Demo Link](https://ikraamghoor.com)
+- My portfolio can be found at [ikraamghoor.com](https://ikraamghoor.com).

 ## Built With